DATE OF DEATH APPRAISAL (retrospective appraisals)

-Attorneys, accountants, personal representatives and others rely on Anthony N Federico, RA of RESIDENTIAL APPRAISAL & CONSULTING SERVICES (978) 521-3349 for "date of death" valuations because such appraisal assignments require the special expertise of a qualified and professional individual who is empathetic and understands the sensitive nature of the loss of loved one.
+Attorneys, accountants, personal representatives and others rely on Anthony N Federico, RA of RESIDENTIAL APPRAISAL & CONSULTING SERVICES (978) 521-3349 for "date of death" valuations because such appraisal assignments require the special expertise of a qualified and professional individual who is empathetic and understands the sensitive nature of the loss of a loved one.
 They also require an individual with the skills and experience necessary to be objective and unbiased in their approach to the specific appraisal problem.
-I have performed many retrospective appraisals involving residential properties which require an independent certified value opinion to assist in determining estate tax obligations (if any), trust asset value and assist in determining strategies for protecting and managing real property assets going forward.
+I have performed many retrospective appraisals involving residential properties which require an independent certified value opinion to assist in determining estate tax obligations (if any), trust asset value and also as a tool to determine strategies for protecting and managing real property assets going forward.

 Please browse my website to learn more about my qualifications, expertise and independent services offered.